-In addition to our comprehensive in-house Atlas initiatives, we take on other significant projects related to the study and understanding of the brain.
+We also take on other significant projects related to the study and understanding of the brain.
 These projects include a variety of government-funded research programs and unique collaborations with other partner organizations and scientists who share our desire to fuel new discoveries in neuroscience through an open data model.

 Our entire suite of online public resources—each a groundbreaking creation—is available through the Allen Brain Atlas data portal.
 The specific resources include:

-- ALLEN Mouse Brain Atlas
+- Allen Mouse Brain Atlas

-- ALLEN Human Brain Atlas
+- Allen Human Brain Atlas

-- ALLEN Mouse Brain Connectivity Atlas
+- Allen Mouse Brain Connectivity Atlas

-- ALLEN Developing Mouse Brain Atlas
+- Allen Developing Mouse Brain Atlas

-- ALLEN Spinal Cord Atlas
+- Allen Spinal Cord Atlas

 - BrainSpan Atlas of the Developing Human Brain